 “I do not want to hear that someone’s son is dead due to alcohol poisoning, and I expect someone to investigate this incident ASAP and put an end to hazing at LSU,” the parent wrote.

 According to a lawsuit filed by the Gruver family, LSU Director of Greek Life Angela Guillory “begged for assistance” from Phi Delta Theta’s national headquarters in addressing several credible accounts of hazing they received.
 However, the University continued to allow the chapter to investigate itself for alleged hazing violations.

-The University’s Greek Accountability team “decided there was not enough information to investigate the case” according to the complaint filed by Max Gruver’s parents.
+According to the complaint filed by Max Gruver’s parents, the University’s Greek Accountability team “decided there was not enough information to investigate the case.”

-The University’s Greek Organization Accountability Process allows fraternities and sororities accused of violating policies, like hazing, to investigate the allegations themselves under the “Partnership Process” and to report their findings to the SAA service and the Office of Greek Life.
+The University’s Greek Organization Accountability Process allows fraternities and sororities accused of violating policies, like hazing, to investigate the allegations themselves under the “Partnership Process” and to report their findings to the Student Accountability & Advocacy service and the Office of Greek Life.
 The University does not permit any other recognized student organizations besides Greek Life to investigate themselves for allegations of misconduct.

-“It’s about corroborating the information,” Associate Director of Greek Life and IFC adviser Jonathan Sanders.
+“It’s about corroborating the information,” Associate Director of Greek Life and IFC adviser Jonathan Sanders said in an interview with The Daily Reveille.
 “We are giving an opportunity for resolution to a group to do their own investigation.
 Peer accountability, if done right, can be strong enough to make organizational change.
 If a group is untruthful and provides false information, they lose that opportunity to participate in that process.”

 After the internal investigation, the chapter is responsible for providing a report, and therefore controls the flow of information, to the Office of Greek Life and SAA.
 No further investigation is required by the University if the chapter accepts responsibility for the incident.